Marquette Interchange crash: New video, vehicle drove off ramp

 WisDOT camera shows vehicle going off Marquette Interchange ramp (L) and falling to the ground (R)

-Kelce Gold told deputies she had come from a Milwaukee bar and "drove drunk."
-She was heading to her boyfriend's home in Wauwatosa when reports state she lost control on the south-to-west ramp around 2:30 a.m.
+According to a crash investigation report, Kelce Gold told deputies she had come from a Milwaukee bar and "drove drunk."
+She was heading to her boyfriend's home in Wauwatosa when the report states she lost control on the south-to-west ramp around 2:30 a.m.
 She struck the right wall, crossed two lanes of traffic and struck the left well before going up over it.

 Kelce Gold on sheriff's deputy body camera footage